Red Cabbage Sauerkraut

 - Use your hands to “massage” cabbage mixture for several minutes until it releases its juices and starts to soften.

-- Shred or julienne apple and carrots and add to cabbage, mix together thoroughly.
+- Add apples and carrots to cabbage and mix together thoroughly.

 - Close the jar tightly and keep at room temperature for at least 3 days before transferring to a cold storage.